brycetolman54/ccbcge/README.md

 For those who do not know which data sets they want to access, however, they have the option of seeing the data sets and choosing from them the one they want to work with.

-If you want to use all of the data, you could write a simple for loop as follows:
+If you want to use all of the data sets in a larger analysis, you could write a simple for loop as follows:
 ```
 for dataSet in dataSets:
     geneData = importData(dataSet)